We are delighted to be joined this summer by Josue Gandarilla, a first-generation

 This year, Think New Mexico has an even more ambitious legislative agenda than usual.
 Here are brief summaries of the bills we are working on, with links to our Action Center so you can contact your legislators and the governor about any of these issues:

 - Restoring funding to the Strategic Water Reserve: House Bill 281 and Senate Bill 277 would restore $5 million in funding to the Strategic Water Reserve, an innovative water management tool that Think New Mexico led the effort to create in 2005.
-Read more about it and contact your legislators and the governor!
+Read more about it and contact your the governor!

 KRQE News 13 investigative reporter Larry Barker has released a riveting new report on the secret process by which legislators appropriate hundreds of millions of dollars to infrastructure projects every year.

 As the report highlights, this is one of the last pieces of the legislative process that is conducted behind closed doors.

 We are supporting Senate Bill 144 and House Bill 262 to bring transparency to New Mexico’s process for funding public works projects.
 Learn more about these bills and ask your legislators and the governor to support them!

 A new analysis by Think New Mexico found that in 61 of New Mexico’s 89 school districts, administrative spending grew faster than classroom spending over the past decade.
 Similarly, administrative spending grew faster than classroom spending in 50 out of 89 charter schools for which data was available.